-Hence, we recommend calling a plumber to deal with the issue and watch for its recurrence.
+Hence, we recommend calling a plumber to resolve the issue and watch for its recurrence.

-So, here are some tips that’ll come in handy if you wish to avoid plumbing intrusion by aggressive tree roots:
+So, here are some tips that’ll come in handy if you wish to avoid plumbing intrusion by aggressive and invasive tree roots:

 You may consider installing root barriers around a tree to prevent its roots from growing out.
 Ideally, 30 to 40 inches deep root barriers allow plants to co-exist.
 These can also block the sources from running far and wide and infiltrating your pipelines.